openstack/openstack-manuals/doc/arch-design/source/design-compute/design-compute-logging.rst

 similar purpose but adds a "backpressure-sensitive" protocol when sending data to Logstash or Elasticsearch.

-Many times, log analysis requires disparate logs of differing formats, Elastic Stack (namely logstash) was created to take many different log inputs and then transform them into a consistent format that elasticsearch can catalog and analyze.
-As seen in the image above, the process of ingestion starts on the servers by logstash, is forwarded to the elasticsearch server for storage and searching and then displayed via Kibana for visual analysis and interaction.
+Log analysis often requires disparate logs of differing formats.
+Elastic Stack (namely Logstash) was created to take many different log inputs and transform them into a consistent format that Elasticsearch can catalog and analyze.
+As seen in the image above, the process of ingestion starts on the servers by Logstash, is forwarded to the Elasticsearch server for storage and searching, and then displayed through Kibana for visual analysis and interaction.

-For instructions on installing Logstash, Elasticsearch and Kibana see `the elastic stack documentation.
+For instructions on installing Logstash, Elasticsearch and Kibana, see the `Elasticsearch reference
 <https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html>`_.

-There are some specific configuration parameters that are needed to configure logstash for OpenStack.
-For example, in order to get logstash to collect, parse and send the correct portions of log files and send them to the elasticsearch server, you need to format the configuration file properly.
+There are some specific configuration parameters that are needed to configure Logstash for OpenStack.
+For example, in order to get Logstash to collect, parse, and send the correct portions of log files to the Elasticsearch server, you need to format the configuration file properly.
 There are input, output and filter configurations.
-Input configurations tell logstash who and what to recieve data from (log files/ forwarders/filebeats/StdIn/Eventlog/etc.), output specifies where to put the data, and filter configurations define the input contents to forward to the output.
+Input configurations tell Logstash where to recieve data from (log files/forwarders/filebeats/StdIn/Eventlog), output configurations specify where to put the data, and filter configurations define the input contents to forward to the output.

-The logstash filter performs intermediary processing on each event.
+The Logstash filter performs intermediary processing on each event.
 Conditional filters are applied based on the characteristics of the input and the event.
 Some examples of filtering are: